leapcode/bitmask_android/README.txt

 -----------------

 1. Android SDK is installed, and its tools are in the PATH.
-2. leap_android has been compiled.
+2. Bitmask Android has been compiled.
 3. An avd exists in ~/.android/avd/ (if you do not have one, follow instructions from http://developer.android.com/tools/devices/managing-avds-cmdline.html)

 Instructions to run on the emulator